The Divergent Series: Insurgent: Critical response

-On review aggregator Rotten Tomatoes the film holds a rating of a 29%, based on 207 reviews, with a rating average of 5.00/10.
+On review aggregator Rotten Tomatoes the film has a rating of 29%, based on 207 reviews, with an average rating of 5.00/10.
 The website's critical consensus reads, "Shailene Woodley gives it her all, but Insurgent is still a resounding step back for a franchise struggling to distinguish itself from the dystopian YA crowd."
-At Metacritic, which assigns a weighted average score, the film has a score of 42 out of 100, based on 40 critics, indicating "mixed or average reviews".
-At CinemaScore, the average grade audiences gave the film was an "A−" on an A+ to F scale.
+On Metacritic, the film has a weighted average score of 42 out of 100, based on 40 critics, indicating "mixed or average" reviews.
+Audience polled by CinemaScore, gave the film a grade "A−" on an A+ to F scale.

 Many critics praised Shailene Woodley's performance, as well as some of the main cast.
 Writing for New England Movies Weekly Daniel M. Kimmel said, "Woodley does solid work here as she's done elsewhere, and continues to be someone to watch."
 Susan Wloszczyna of RogerEbert.com wrote, "Woodley herself almost single-handedly saves these films from being just another overwrought dystopian nightmare."
 Some critics have considered the film to be an improvement over its predecessor, with Kevin P. Sullivan of Entertainment Weekly writing that, "Taken for what it is, Insurgent is a vast improvement over the franchise's first installment, mostly thanks to expansion in two arenas: budget and scope," and Kenneth Turan of the Los Angeles Times calling it "A more effective, adult-friendly film than its predecessor."
 However, Insurgent still received a considerable amount of negative criticism; Richard Corliss of Time said that "With its repeat itinerary, Insurgent is less a sequel than a remake.
 The movie has an ordinary middle-chapter scenario, and less The Empire Strikes Back than Attack of the Clones."
 Joe Morgenstern of The Wall Street Journal felt that "Insurgent opens new horizons of repetitiveness, dramatic shapelessness, self-seriousness and a generalized oppressiveness."